TILOS-AI-Institute/DEHNN/README.md

 "DE-HNN: An effective neural model for Circuit Netlist representation.
  Z. Luo, T. Hy, P. Tabaghi, D. Koh, M. Defferrard, E. Rezaei, R. Carey, R. Davis, R. Jain and Y. Wang.
 27th Intl.
 Conf.
 Artificial Intelligence and Statistics (AISTATS), 2024." [arxiv](https://arxiv.org/abs/2404.00477)

-## Important: Recent Updated:
+## Important
-A new version for UT Austin Data is updated at "de_hnn_tx/"

-This new version is easier to use, more compatible, and require much less RAM.

-Please see detailed instruction in [New README](de_hnn_tx/README.md)

-Following the environment setup is still strongly recommended.
+### I have updated this github to fit new version of models and data for easier use.
+Please read this README carefully for new changes.

 ## Environment Setup

 We built based on python 3.8.8, CUDA 11.6, Linux Centos 8.
+Other python version like 3.11, 3.12 should also work.

 Please consider using virtual environment like anaconda for easier use.